SalesforceCommerceCloud/b2c-crm-sync/README.md

 #### Validate Your Installation
 You can validate your installation by executing the multi-cloud unit-tests that are included with this enablement solution.
 Exercise the multi-cloud unit-tests by executing the following CLI command:

-> Please note that these tests exercise your B2C Commerce Sandbox and Salesforce Platform ScratchOrg via REST APIs to validate the installation is successful.
-The B2C Commerce interactions are dependent on the deployment of the RefArch and RefArchGlobal sites.
+> :warning &nbsp;Please note that these tests exercise your B2C Commerce Sandbox and Salesforce Platform ScratchOrg via REST APIs to validate the installation is successful.
+The B2C Commerce interactions are dependent on the deployment of the **RefArch and RefArchGlobal sites**.
 Each site should be associated to its own separate CustomerList.
-Do not associate both sites to the same CustomerList -- as this will cause tests dependent on multiple customer-lists to fail.
+Do not associate both sites to the same CustomerList -- as this will cause tests dependent on multiple customer-lists to fail. &nbsp; :warning

 ```bash
 npm run crm-sync:test:use-cases